heidiwu3388/Password-Generator/README.md

 # Password-Generator
 Module 3 - JavaScript Challenge

-## This application randomly a password that meets certain criteria input by the user.
-The critera are length of the password, and character types (lowercase, uppercase, number and special character) to be included.
+## This application randomly generate a password that meets certain criteria input by the user.
+The critera are the length of the password, and the character types (lowercase, uppercase, number and special character) to be included.

 ## Installation